ibm-cloud-docs/cephaas/s3_cert_view.md

 {: screen}

 Use this API call to detect when the S3 certificate is about to expire and update them before they expire so that it does not affect the I/O usage.
-You can automate the expiry notification process within your environment for this to prevent an outage.
+You can automate the expiry notification process within your environment to prevent an outage.
 {: tip}